-The FCBA Privacy and Data Security Committee and the American Bar Association’s Forum on Communications Law will hold the 16th Annual Privacy & Data Security Symposium on Tuesday, November 16 from 2:00 – 6:00 p.m.
+The FCBA Privacy and Data Security Committee and the American Bar Association’s Forum on Communications Law will hold the 16th Annual Privacy & Data Security Symposium: “The Evolving Privacy Landscape in the Absence of Federal Legislation” on Tuesday, November 16 from 2:00 – 6:00 p.m.
 ET.
 This program will be held virtually via the Zoom platform.

 A comprehensive, omnibus privacy law has long been on the table in Congress, but it never seems to make it to the House or Senate floor.
 While such legislation progresses in fits and starts, other government bodies have been flexing their authority to regulate the privacy practices of U.S. businesses.
 In the past few years, several states have passed omnibus privacy legislation or laws targeted to address specific privacy issues, and more are expected.
 At the federal level, the Federal Trade Commission (FTC) has given increasing signals that it will take a more aggressive stance against consumer privacy harms.
 Beyond the U.S.’s borders, other countries have started to follow the lead of the European Union in adopting comprehensive privacy laws.

 These actions sometimes overlap, but often diverge, leaving businesses—and the legal professionals that serve them—reeling as they attempt to keep up.
-This event will take a deeper dive into this evolving landscape, examining the latest developments in the states, at the FTC, and abroad and exploring how U.S. companies can implement policies and procedures that meet the expanding expectations of the these varying regimes in the dynamic data ecosystem.
+This event will take a deeper dive into this evolving landscape, examining the latest developments in the states, at the FTC, and abroad and exploring how U.S. companies can implement policies and procedures that meet the expanding expectations of the varying regimes in the dynamic data ecosystem.

 If you are an ABA Forum on Communications Law member, please contact Elizabeth Hagerty at email@example.com to register.

 Click here to sponsor.
 Sponsorship of the event is available for $1,000 and includes one complimentary registration for the symposium.
 Sponsors cannot register online.